ensdomains/ens-twitter-api/README.md

 ### /tweet/expired

-Tweets when a domain is expired
+Tweets when a domain is expired (summary + individual name in the thread)

 Example message